Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-18/moderation-tooling-research.md

 ## Within Your Instance -- Automation & Shared Resources

-Also to my surprise, the people we spoke to were enthusiastic about using automated tooling to support a proactive approach to moderation, especially in how it can offset the human cost of performing this work, citing  examples such as [Akkoma's Message Rewriting Facility](https://docs.akkoma.dev/stable/configuration/mrf/), which allows instance admins to run incoming messages through both arbitrary & predefined Elixir code, tools which automatically scan incoming images for CSAM, and a love for Discord's Bots.
+Also to my surprise, the people we spoke to were enthusiastic about using automated tooling to support a proactive approach to moderation, especially in how it can offset the human cost of performing this work, citing  examples such as [Akkoma's Message Rewriting Facility](https://docs.akkoma.dev/stable/configuration/mrf/), which allows instance admins to run incoming messages through both arbitrary & predefined Elixir code, tools which [automatically classify incoming content](https://about.iftas.org/activities/moderation-as-a-service/content-classification-service/), and a love for Discord's Bots.

 The biggest hesitation with introducing automated tooling is developing trust with third party code and integrating community resources like blocklists, both from a "is this code trustworthy?" standpoint as well as "will this do what I think it's going to do?"

-Some moderators use external tooling for automated reporting of the sorts I mentioned previously about operational visibility, but this typically requires great technical knowledge to setup the services and develop the right queries.
+Some moderators use external tooling for automated reporting of the sorts I mentioned previously about community awareness, but this typically requires great technical knowledge to setup the services and develop the right queries.

 ## Coordination Between Instances